libertywing/yanwang.github.io/index.md

 - Organize a tutorial on Retrieval-Augmented Text Generation at CCL 2022
 - 2022/06: Two papers accepted by Interspeech 2022.
 - Organized a tutorial on Retrieval-Augmented Text Generation at SIGIR 2022
-- Organize a tutorial on Retrieval-Augmented Text Generation at IJCAI 2022
+- Organized a tutorial on Retrieval-Augmented Text Generation at IJCAI 2022
 - 2022/04: Our AI writing assitant, Effidit (文涌), was lanuched.
 [Link](https://effidit.qq.com/)
 - 2021/07: Paper "Neural Machine Translation with Monolingual Translation Memory" was selected as the **outstanding paper** of ACL 2021.
 - 2021/06: Two papers accepted by IEEE Transaction on Games, One paper accepted by TASLP.